 Lucy Evans, Bodleian Trainee, October 2007

-Just as large commercial organisations need information professionals to organise, catalogue and control the use and collection of information so too do charities and voluntary organisations.
-With vast national and international structures the information service for a charity can play a crucial role disseminating reports, articles and statistics world-wide often straight to the aid worker in the field.
+Just as large commercial organisations need information professionals to organise, catalogue and control the use and collection of information, so too do charities and voluntary organisations.
+With vast national and international structures the information service for a charity can play a crucial role in disseminating reports, articles and statistics world-wide, often straight to the aid worker in the field.

 Librarians work with specialised material where only a few colleagues internationally may share the same role.
-Because of this it is a particularly difficult sector to build a career in.
+Because of this it is a particularly difficult sector in which to build a career.
 Not only is it a tiny sector, but funding may also be limited with the emphasis placed on voluntary staff with only a few qualified, paid staff employed.

 Charity and voluntary sector librarianship can offer a highly rewarding, fulfilling and stimulating career.
 It is highly specialised, and in its importance to the charity information organisation and supply in the voluntary sector demands a wide range of professional skills.
 However, limited resources may also heighten the stresses of the job.